William T. Vollmann: Career

-Vollmann's other works often deal with the settlement of North America (as in Seven Dreams: A Book of North American Landscapes, a cycle of seven novels); or stories of people (often prostitutes) on the margins of war, poverty, and hope.
+Vollmann's other works often deal with the settlement of North America (as in Seven Dreams: A Book of North American Landscapes, a cycle of seven novels); or stories of people (often prostitutes) on the margins of war, poverty and hope.
 His novel Europe Central (2005) follows the trajectories of a wide range of characters (including the Russian composer Dmitri Shostakovich) caught up in the fighting between Germany and the Soviet Union.
 It won the 2005 National Book Award for Fiction.

-In 2008, Vollmann was awarded a five-year fellowship/grant from the Strauss Living Award, which provides $50,000 a year, tax free.
+In 2008, Vollmann was awarded a five-year Strauss Living Award, which provides $50,000 a year, tax free, to allow writers to dedicate their time solely to writing.
 In 2009, Vollmann published Imperial, a nonfiction account of life in Imperial County, California, on the border of Mexico.

 In 2010, Vollmann published a critical study of Japanese Noh theater entitled Kissing the Mask: Beauty, Understatement, and Femininity in Japanese Noh Theater.

-Vollmann became depressed and began cross dressing in 2008 and has developed a female alter ego persona named Dolores which is documented in The Book of Dolores. "'Dolores is a relatively young woman trapped in this fat, aging male body,' Mr. Vollmann said.
+In 2008, as part of an exploration of femininity, Vollmann began cross dressing and developed a female alter ego named Dolores, which is documented in The Book of Dolores. "'Dolores is a relatively young woman trapped in this fat, aging male body,' Mr. Vollmann said.
 'I’ve bought her a bunch of clothes, but she's not grateful.
 She would like to get rid of me if she could.'"

 As early as 2007 Vollmann was writing ghost and supernatural stories—("Widow's Weeds" was published in AGNI no. 66 in 2007).—which were eventually published by Viking as Last Stories and Other Stories.
 In interviews, he has mentioned a book about abortion called The Shame of Our Youth, as well as a study on rape cases in court.

 Vollmann's papers were acquired by the Rare Books & Manuscripts Library of Ohio State University.

-In his personal life, Vollmann – who eschews not only the fame of authorship but also cellphones, credit cards, and other modern age touchstones – has sometimes been characterized as a misanthrope, even a Luddite.
+In his personal life, Vollmann – who eschews not only the fame of authorship but also cellphones, credit cards and other modern age touchstones – has sometimes been characterized as a misanthrope, even a Luddite.
 In a 2013 Harper's essay, "Life as a Terrorist", Vollmann revealed how the perception of "anti-progress, anti-industrialist themes" in his early writings had changed his life.
 Utilizing official files obtained through the Freedom of Information Act, the essay details Vollmann's investigation by the FBI as a suspect in the mid-1990s Unabomber case.
 Though he was cleared, Vollmann describes a lifetime of unabating negative repercussions from his permanent classified record.

+In August 2025, Vollmann revealed that he had been battling colon cancer for years, was undergoing chemotherapy treatment and had a life expectancy of 2-3 years.